Jamie Foxx: 2013–present: Established actor

 On May 22, 2019, Foxx appeared as George Jefferson in Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons on ABC.
 That year, he played wrongly convicted death row prisoner Walter McMillian in the drama film Just Mercy, for which he received significant critical acclaim.

 Foxx starred in Project Power, directed by Ariel Schulman and Henry Joost, opposite Joseph Gordon-Levitt and Dominique Fishback, which was released on August 14, 2020, by Netflix.
 That September, Foxx signed an overall deal with Sony Pictures Entertainment.
 Foxx then voiced the main character, jazz pianist and music teacher Joe Gardner, in the Pixar animated film Soul (2020).
 Due to the COVID-19 pandemic, Soul was released direct-to-streaming on Disney+ in most countries, including the United States, though it did get a theatrical release in some countries.
 USA Todays Brian Truitt commended Foxx's performance, saying he brought "warmth, humor and an occasional touch of exasperation" to the role.

 Foxx co-created, executive produced and starred in the 2021 Netflix sitcom Dad Stop Embarrassing Me!, in which he played the single father of two teenage girls.
 The series marked Foxx's return to the sitcom format after The Jamie Foxx Show ended in 2001.
 The entire eight-episode series premiered April 14, 2021, on Netflix.
 It was cancelled after one season.

 He reprised his role as Electro in Spider-Man: No Way Home (2021), set in the Marvel Cinematic Universe.

 In 2021, Foxx released the memoir Act Like You Got Some Sense: And Other Things My Daughters Taught Me, which focused on his family life, both as a child and as an adult.

-Upcoming projects

-On May 29, 2018, Foxx was cast as Al Simmons in King Spawn, to be directed by Todd McFarlane.
-In 2015, Foxx became attached to portray former boxer Mike Tyson in a biographical drama film Finding Mike; in 2020, he began to exercise in order to gain muscle for the role.
-In 2021, the project turned into a miniseries, to be directed by Antoine Fuqua.